tejashah88/node-alexa-smapi/README.md

 A node.js client library for using the Alexa Skill Management API.

 # Notice
-As of now, this module is **mostly untested**, so there are any problems, please create a new issue or a pull request to fix the issue.
+As of now, this module is **mostly untested**, so if there are any problems, please create a new issue or a pull request to fix the issue.

 ## Table Of Contents